LevelUpMarketers/tta-management-plugin/docs/SampleData.md

 sample event links one of the members above to a transaction containing their attendees.
 Every fifth event logs a refund so you can test how the plugin records refund amounts and history entries.

+Some of the sample members only provide names and emails.
+The loader now handles missing fields like phone numbers so warnings do not appear during installation.